-There are over 60+ woredas in Amhara, of which 1AF currently operates in 26 woredas (today, heading into 2023).
-Each of these is overseen by a 1AF Field Manager ("FM").
+1AF Field Manager ("FM").
 FMs oversee one or two woredas.
-Each woreda has multiple kabelas (villages) (approx. 18 kabelas per woreda).
+Each woreda has multiple kabelas (villages) (approx..
+18 kabelas per woreda).
 Each kabela has one 1AF decentralized nursery that is overseen by a Tree Nursery Operator.

-- Woredas are grouped by 1AF into three "clusters" (zones), each of which has one Field Coordinator - Purpose of "cluster" concept is to group woredas into units that can each be overseen by a single 1AF field coordinator - Each cluster has ~9 woredas, meaning 26 woredas in total overseen by 16 field managers (approx. 1.5 woredas per field manager) - Each woreda has 5-6 kabelas, which are overseen by field officers (approx. three per field manager). - There are approximately 940 farmers per kabela on average - Each Kabela has a 1AF decentralized nursery run by a TNO that produces around 65k seedlings on average (see picture for one we visited @ 65k seedlings) - 2022 Scale 20 woredas served, 320 kabelas (and therefore nurseries), 64 Field Officers - Total seedlings reported by the program team at approx. 40 million from core sites - 2023 Scale 26 woredas, 460 kabelas (and therefore nurseries), 84 field officers - Expecting to lose 10 TNOs per standard attrition, meaning expecting 450 expected by year end.
-Attrition due to sickness, etc.
+- Woredas are grouped by 1AF into three 1AF "clusters", (zones), each of which has one Field Coordinator - Purpose of "cluster" concept is to group woredas into units that can each be overseen by a single 1AF field coordinator - Each cluster has ~9 woredas, meaning 26 woredas in total overseen by 16 field manager (approx. 1.5 woredas per field manager) - Each woreda has 5-6 kabelas, which are overseen by field officers (approx. three per field manager). - There are approximately 940 farmers per kabela on average - Each Kabela has a 1AF decentralized nursery run by a TNO that produces around 65k seedlings - on average (see picture for one we visited @ 65k seedlings) - 2022 Scale 20 woredas served, 320 kabelas (and therefore nurseries), 64 Field Officers - Total seedlings reported by program team @ approx. 40 million from core sites - 2023 Scale 26 woredas, 460 kabelas (and therefore nurseries), 84 field officers